martbrooks/nonohelper/README.md

 # Nonogram Scratchpad

 A simple, browser-based scratchpad to help you solve nonograms more effectively.
-It provides a clean grid you can freely experiment on, without altering your real puzzle.
-No installation needed — just open the HTML file in a browser.
+It provides a clean, responsive grid that you can freely experiment on without altering your real puzzle.
+No installation is needed — just open the HTML file in a browser.

----

 ## ✨ What This Tool Does